BZIvanov/Learning-Python/README.md

 To check the currently installed version of Python in the terminal type `python --version`

+## Official documentation

+Refer to the official [docs](https://docs.python.org/3/) for detailed information.

 ## Content of this repository

 It is recommended to follow this learning path in order: